aleph2c/c_beachhead/README.md

 **Optional**:

-Once you are happy with your VS Code integration, you can remove the Python Environment and it's helper commands to only leave the C project.
+Once you are happy with your "VS Code" integration, you can remove the Python Environment and it's helper commands to only leave the C project.

 ```bash